-The Capilano Courier is Capilano University’s number one campus newspaper.
+The Capilano Courier is Capilano University’s number-one campus newspaper.
 In fact, we’re the only one, so we’re taking the cake by default.
-Established in 1968, the Courier is published weekly by the Capilano Courier Publishing Society, an independent non-profit society.
-The Courier is led by both students and alumni, and is funded by student fees and the occasional advertising.
+Established in 1968, the Courier is published monthly by the Capilano Courier Publishing Society, an independent non-profit society.
+The Courier is led by both students and alumni and is funded by student fees and the occasional bit of advertising.

 All students of CapU are encouraged to join the Courier’s rotating group of contributors.
 No experience is necessary, although all submissions are subject to editing for brevity and content.